Seasonal Events in The Woodlands

-Springtime in The Woodlands when the trees turn green and the flowers start to bloom.
-Time for spring cleaning in the house or maybe the garage and spring Planting in the yard or in the garden.
+Springtime in The Woodlands when the trees turn green and the flowers start to bloom and spring cleaning in the house.
+Spring planting in the yard or in the garden.
 Dining on the patio at your favorite restaurant or maybe on the rear deck with your favorite beverage by the pool.

-A visit to 'Old Town Spring' might be in order for shopping, strolling or a bite at one of the local eateries.
+A visit to Market Street might be in order for shopping, strolling or a bite at one of the local eateries in Town Center.
 The cool mornings and breezy afternoons of spring are a perfect time for a round of golf on any of the several professional golf courses winding through The Woodlands.

 bike paths parks